spfuu/shSonos/README.md

 ## Release

-v0.8b7  (2016-11-11)
+v0.8    (2016-11-11)

-    -- command "sonos_broker_version" added
-    -- added command 'sonos_broker_version' to Sonos-Broker commandline tool

-v0.8b6  (2016-11-09)

-    -- command 'clear_queue' added
-    -- added command 'clear_queue' to Sonos-Broker commandline tool

-v0.8b5  (2016-11-08)

-    -- command 'play_tunein' added
-        -- Play any TuneIn radio station by a given name -- added command 'play_tunein' to Sonos-Broker commandline tool

-v0.8b4  (2016-11-07)

-    -- SoCo framework changes (v0.12) with some bugfixes -- added command 'favorite_radio_station' to Sonos-Broker commandline tool -- removed unused functions

-v0.8b3  (2016-07-01)

-    -- GoogleTTS changes

-v0.8b2  (2016-06-21)

-    -- fixed error when calling sonos_broker with 'l' (scan only flag)

-v0.8b1  (2016-03-26)

-    -- small bugfixes
-    -- Deezer tracks and their metadata are handled correctly now -- Sonos-Broker commandline tools has now parameters (type "sonos_cmd -h" for help)

-v0.8b0   (2016-02-23)

-    -- ATTENTION: commands "get_playlist" and "set_playlist" removed.
+    -- **ATTENTION:** commands "get_playlist" and "set_playlist" removed.
 I decided to stick with the internal Sonos playlists.
-    -- new implementation Google TTS: Captcha and other issues should now be solved (for this time) -- ATTENTION: parameter "force_stream_mode" removed for command "play_tts" caused by the new implementation for Google TTS.
+    -- new implementation Google TTS: Captcha and other issues should now be solved (for this time) -- **ATTENTION:** parameter "force_stream_mode" removed for command "play_tts" caused by the new implementation for Google TTS.
 The possibility for an additional TTS "stream mode" was removed.
        (see documentation Google TTS for setup)
-    -- ATTENTION: property "tts_local_mode" removed
+    -- **ATTENTION:** property "tts_local_mode" removed
     -- new commands "get_sonos_playlists" and "load_sonos_playlist".
-See documentation for implementation
+See documentation for implementation -- command "sonos_broker_version" added
+    -- command 'clear_queue' added
+    -- command 'play_tunein' added.
+Play any TuneIn radio station by a given name -- SoCo framework changes (v0.12) with some bugfixes -- removed some unused functions
+    -- fixed error when calling sonos_broker with 'l' (scan only flag) -- small bugfixes
+    -- Deezer tracks and their metadata are handled correctly now -- Sonos-Broker commandline tools has now parameters (type "sonos_cmd -h" for help)

 v0.7    (2016-01-04)

     -- command "discover" added to force a manual scan for Sonos speaker in the network